6 Ways to Minimise Itchy Skin At Menopause

 Why this is such a common symptom at menopause is not really known, but the changes in the levels of hormones that occur at this time could be a factor.

-At menopause for some reason this seems to occur to a number of women and the cause is often not identifiable, but if you are suffering then Andrew Weil, MD is a naturopathic doctor who has some good advice.
+At menopause for some reason this seems to occur to a number of women and the cause is often not identifiable, but if you are suffering then Andrew Weil, MD is a naturopathic doctor who has some good advice I wanted to share with you.

 What is it?